-This two year part-time programme was developed by experienced practitioners who have a combination of supervision, research, psychological and organisation development (OD) experience.
+This 14-month part-time programme was developed by experienced practitioners who have a combination of supervision, research, psychological and organisation development (OD) experience.

 The qualification will give you the skills, credibility and confidence to offer a new service to your clients.
 It is designed to build your status as a senior practitioner and supervisor of coaches and consultants.